The Boolean Solution Problem from the Perspective of Predicate Logic -- Extended Version: The Method of Successive Eliminations -- Abstracted

 Right-to-left: From~\ref{prop-char-mse-inward} it follows that $G_n$ is a solution of the \UNSP Hence, by the characteristics of \name{solution} it follows that $\valid F[G_1\ldots G_{n}]$.
 The property $\ssubst{\Gs}{\pps}{F}$ can be derived from $\free{\Gs} \cap \pps = \emptyset$ and the fact that for all $i \in \{1,\ldots,n\}$ it holds that $\ssubst{G_i}{p_i}{(\exists p_{i+1} \ldots \exists p_n\, F[G_1\ldots G_{i-1} p_i \ldots p_n])}$.
 The properties $\valid F[G_1\ldots G_{n}]$ and $\ssubst{\Gs}{\pps}{F}$ characterize $\Gs$ as a solution of the \SP $F[\pps]$. \end{proof}

 This proposition states an equivalence between the solutions of an $n$-ary \SP and the solutions of $n$ \UNSPs.
 These \UNSPs are on formulas with an existential second-order prefix.
-The following gives an example of this decomposition: \begin{examp}[Reducing an $n$-ary Solution Problem to Unary Solution Problems] Consider the \SP $F[p_1p_2]$ of Examp.~\ref{examp-sp}.
+The following gives an example of this decomposition. \begin{examp}[Reducing an $n$-ary Solution Problem to Unary Solution Problems] Consider the \SP $F[p_1p_2]$ of Examp.~\ref{examp-sp}.
 The \UNSP with unknown~$p_1$ according to Prop.~\ref{prop-mse} is whose formula is, by second-order quantifier elimination, equivalent to $\forall \mathit{x} \, (\msym{a}(\mathit{x}) \imp \msym{b}(\mathit{x})) \imp \forall \mathit{x}\, (\msym{p_{1}}(\mathit{x}) \imp \msym{b}(\mathit{x}))$.
 Take $\msym{a}(x_1)$ as solution $G_1$ of that \UNSP.
-The \UNSP with unknown $p_2$ according to Prop.~\ref{prop-mse} is Its formula is then, by replacing $\msym{p_{1}}$ in $F$ as specified in Examp.~\ref{examp-sp} with $\msym{a}$ and removing the duplicate conjunct obtained then, equivalent to
+The \UNSP with unknown $p_2$ according to Prop.~\ref{prop-mse} is Its formula is then, by replacing in formula $F$ from Examp.~\ref{examp-sp} predicate $\msym{p_{1}}$ with~$\msym{a}$, followed by removing the resulting duplicate conjunct, equivalent to

 A solution of that second \UNSP is, for example, $\msym{b}(\mathit{x_1})$, yielding the pair $\msym{a}(\mathit{x_1})\msym{b}(\mathit{x_1})$ as solution of the originally considered \SP $F[p_1p_2]$. \end{examp}